Operation: Wiesbaden

 Initially buried in the local cemetery at Riedelbach - reinterred after the end of the war.

-F/O. John Maguire.
+Fg Off.
+John Maguire.
 Durnbach War Cemetery.
 Joint grave 6.D.12-13.
-Born on the 26th June 1923 at Traralgon, Victoria, the son of Thomas Henry and Myrtle Florence Maguire and husband of Nellie Maguire, of 97 Sepulchre Gate, Doncaster, Yorkshire, England.
-Grave inscription reads: "May Peace Eternal Be The Lot Of Those Whom We Have Loved".
+Grave inscription reads: 'MAY PEACE ETERNAL BE THE LOT OF THOSE WHOM WE HAVE LOVED'.
+Born on the 26th June 1923 at Traralgon, Victoria.
+The son of Thomas Henry and Myrtle Florence Maguire and husband of Nellie Maguire, of 97 Sepulchre Gate, Doncaster, Yorkshire, England.

-P/O. Norman Wade Everett.
+Plt Off.
+Norman Wade Everett.
 Durnbach War Cemetery.
 Grave 6.D.11.
-Born on the 17th August 1924 at Kyogle, NSW, the son of Son of Harry Vernon Everett and Mary Doris Irene Everett, of Ettrick Road, Kyogle, New South Wales, Australia.
-Grave inscription reads: "At The Going Down Of The Sun And In The Morning We Remember Them".
-Understood to be on his 27th operational sortie.
-His brother, W/O. Kenneth Everett AUS/420927 also served, in Coastal Command on Malta.
+Grave inscription reads: 'AT THE GOING DOWN OF THE SUN AND IN THE MORNING WE REMEMBER THEM'.
+Born on the 17th August 1924 at Kyogle, NSW.
+The son of Son of Harry Vernon Everett and Mary Doris Irene Everett, of Ettrick Road, Kyogle, New South Wales, Australia.

-W/O. Donald Bernard May.
+WO.
+Donald Bernard May.
 Durnbach War Cemetery.
 Joint grave 6.D.12-13.
-Born on the 8th May 1924 at Elliston, South Australia, the son of Son of Josiah Charles and Bessie Kate May, of Nunjikompita, South Australia.
-Grave inscription reads: "Asleep With The Brave Until The Day Dawns".
+Grave inscription reads: 'ASLEEP WITH THE BRAVE UNTIL THE DAY DAWNS'.
+Born on the 8th May 1924 at Elliston, South Australia.
+The son of Son of Josiah Charles and Bessie Kate May, of Nunjikompita, South Australia.

 Researched and dedicated to the relatives of this pilot with thanks to the research by Jenifer 'Everett' and the family of Norman and Kenny Everett.
 Also to the National Archives of Australia.
 Also to Dave Champion for additional details - June 2018.
 With thanks to Janet Bates AFA Association, Ballarat Branch for correction to pilot photo - April 2019.
+Thanks to Stacey for pointing out the error in the Sqn Number.
+(Nov 2021).
 Other sources as quoted below:

 At the going down of the sun, and in the morning we will remember